Polyforum Cultural Siqueiros: Section Two: North Wall: The March of Humanity to the Revolution of the Future

-This section represents another march toward the revolution of the future, with the ceiling above representing the space race between the Americans and the Soviets.This section represents another march toward the revolution of the future, with the ceiling above representing the space race between the Americans and the Soviets.This section depicts the future as a chaotic and confusing time, and begins with a woman being attacked by a ferocious anthropomorphic beast.
+This section depicts the future as a chaotic and confusing time, and begins with a woman being attacked by a ferocious anthropomorphic beast.
 Next to the woman, a man chops down a poisonous tree, and across from him, two frightened women scurry across the turbulent landscape.
 Above these figures is a three-dimensional figure that protrudes from the wall and is representative of metamorphosis.
 The next scene depicts a large grouping of women next to a large amate tree, which is representative of the new leaders who will aid the development of humanity.
 Two figures come out of the tree, and seem to be flying into space.
 In the final scene, a gender ambiguous figure, shown sitting on a rock, points back to the tree to emphasize its importance.
 The landscape of Section 2 is much more rough and jagged than the landscape in Section 1, suggesting that the future revolution will be a great challenge for humanity to overcome.